Slackbotify/slackbotify/README.md

 The 'match' property is what the message should match in order to get called.
 This can be a regex or a string.

 ### Handler
-The handler is a function which receives as the first argument the actual messages which is send, parsed by the `.match()` function.
+The handler is a function which receives as the first argument the slack message object.
+The result of the matched message is located at `message.matchResult` this is the parsed result by the `.match()` function.
 The second argument is the callback.
 The response you give to that callback is send to the user, so basically what the bot will answer.

 ## Bots
 The current bots are using slackbotify